tier4/caret_doc/docs/tutorials/measurement.md

-# Measurement with CARET
+# Tracing with CARET

 This page explains usage of CARET with a sample application.
 The sample application is located on [CARET_demos](https://github.com/tier4/CARET_demos.git) repository.

 ## Building application with CARET

-To measure target applications' performance, the target should be built with CARET/rclcpp.
+To trace a target application, the target should be built with CARET/rclcpp.
 CARET/rclcpp is a fork of [ROS 2-based rclcpp](https://github.com/ros2/rclcpp) which has some additional tracepoints defined by CARET.
 If you have already built the target without CARET/rclcpp, you have to build the target with CARET/rclcpp again.

 For building the application with CARET/rclcpp, CARET's `local_setup.bash` should be applied along with ROS 2's `setup.bash` as shown below.